agajdosi/agajdosi.github.io/content/artworks/take_away/index.md

 date = 2017-05-01T16:05:48+01:00
 draft = false
 tags = ["software", "data_mining", "hacktivism", "refugee_crisis", "hatespeech"]
+description = "Take Away (2017) is a provocative gallery project on the edge of software art and collective performance.
+It features 330 criminal complaints against hate speech on far-right Facebook pages.
+Engage with ethical dilemmas and societal defense."
 +++
 Take Away (2017) is a gallery project which consisted of 330 criminal complaints for incitement of hatred.
 Criminal complaints were automatically generated with all needed legal reasoning and filled with names and actual citations of users who aggressively commented on anti-islamic or other far-right Facebook pages.